C4G/GlobalYouthLeadershipHub/README.md

 ## Database Backup

-TODO: We need a backup file and more details on this
+TODO: We need a backup file and more details on this closer to the handover

 - **Backup File:** `backup.sql` (provided in the `/db-backups` directory)
 - **Restore:** mysql